 But a more unflattering look at Trump’s business savvy could be found just a few feet away on the newsstand.
-Spy Magazine, founded in 1986 by Kurt Andersen and Graydon Carter, defined the 1980s as much as Trump did, a sharp, acidic publication whose victims were bold-faced New York celebrities.
+Spy Magazine, founded in 1986 by Kurt Andersen and Graydon Carter, defined the 1980s as much as Trump did: a sharp, acidic publication whose victims were bold-faced New York celebrities.
 Its mix of pointed mockery, cynical wit and serious reporting was a droll, refreshing twist on the concept of satirical news.

-In fact it was a great-grandchild of late 19th century publications like Puck Magazine, skewering the pretension of public figures, exposing their corruption, their foibles — all within invitingly designed pages.
+In fact, it was a great-grandchild of late 19th century publications like Puck Magazine, skewering the pretension of public figures, exposing their corruption, their foibles — all within invitingly designed pages.
 Today you see the influences of Spy all over the place, from The Daily Show with Jon Stewart to Gawker.

-The entire back-catalog of Spy Magazine is available over at Google Books, and it’s worth an afternoon to drift through their pages, an emporium of 1980s and 1990s nostalgia.
+The entire back-catalog of Spy Magazine is available over at Google Books, and it’s worth an afternoon to drift through their pages, which are an emporium of 1980s and 1990s nostalgia.
 Here are a few of my favorite Spy vs Trump moments from the magazine, arbitrarily ranked because that’s how Spy would have certainly have wanted it.

 10. In the January 1988 issue came the nickname Spy would frequently use to describe Trump — “Short-fingered vulgarian.”
 This letter to the editor from March 1990 outlines an amusing twist to this name:

 9. Another frequent target was New York Post columnist Liz Smith whose relationships with her subjects was a bit more cordial, needless to say.
 In September 1988, she spoke to Trump about the fate of Spy.
 The magazine then ran the quote almost every month under the heading ‘Chronicle of Our Death Foretold’.
 (Pictured below: December 1988)